0xSc0ut/MyThemeTest/content/posts/HackTheBox-Traceback.md

     echo "\nWelcome to Xh4H land \n"

-So this is the one which greeted us while ssh, since it is world writable let’s do some magic
+So this is the one which greeted us while doing ssh.
+Since these files are world writable and executed by root user, let’s make use of this weakness to get flag from root.txt

     $ echo 'cat /root/root.txt' >> 00-header

-BOOM!!
+So literally what above command does is , appends our query to 00-header file which is then executed as shown below

     root@kali:~# ssh sysadmin@10.10.10.181